Olenekian

 The Olenekian saw the deposition of a large part of the Buntsandstein in Europe.
 The Olenekian is roughly coeval with the regional Yongningzhenian Stage used in China.

 Stratigraphic definitions

 The Olenekian Stage was introduced into scientific literature by Russian stratigraphers in 1956.
 The stage is named after Olenëk in Siberia.
 Before the subdivision in Olenekian and Induan became established, both stages formed the Scythian Stage, which has since disappeared from the official timescale.

 The base of the Olenekian is at the lowest occurrence of the ammonoids Hedenstroemia or Meekoceras gracilitatis, and of the conodont Neospathodus waageni.
 It is defined as ending near the lowest occurrences of genera Japonites, Paradanubites, and Paracrochordiceras; and of the conodont Chiosella timorensis.
 A GSSP (global reference profile for the base) has not been established as of December 2020.

+In the 1960s, English paleontologist Edward T. Tozer (sometimes collaborating with American geologist Norman J. Silberling) crafted Triassic timescales based on North American ammonoid zones, further refining it in the following decades.
+Tozer's nomenclature was largely derived from Mojsisovics's work, who coined most of the Triassic stages and substages, but he redefined them using North American sites.
+He recommended the Lower Triassic series be divided into the Griesbachian, Dienerian, Smithian, and Spathian.
+The latter two roughly correspond with the Olenekian.
+Tozer's timescale became popular in the Americas.
+He named the Smithian after Smith Creek on Ellesmere Island, Canada (the creek itself is named after geologist J. P. Smith).
+The Smithian is defined by the Arctoceras bloomstrandi ammonoid zone (contains Euflemingites romunderi and Juvenites crassus) and the overlying Meekoceras gracilitatis and Wasatchites tardus subzones.
+He named the Spathian after Spath Creek on Ellesmere Island (this creek is named after geologist L. F. Spath), and defined it by the Procolumbites subrobustus ammonoid zone.